Neurodiversity

 Dyslexia

 Dyslexia is a learning condition that can affect an individual’s writing, reading, and recall from short-term memory.
-It is a learning difference which causes challenges with completing work and comprehending curriculum due to impairment of reading comprehension and spelling and pronouncing words accurately.
-These symptoms can influence listening and reading comprehension as well as time management and organisational skills.
+It is a learning difference which causes challenges with completing work and comprehending curriculum due to impairment of reading comprehension, spelling, and pronouncing words accurately.
+These symptoms can influence learning comprehension, as well as time management and organisational skills.
 It can be indicated by several other markers in various age groups, including difficulty with rhyming and rhythm, poor handwriting, repeated mixing up of letters, and struggles with effective planning and memory.
-This condition can be aided in the classroom by adjustment on the part of instructors in academic environments in order to ensure effective instruction and student success for those with dyslexia who require additional assistance.
+This condition can be aided in the classroom by adjustment on the part of instructors in order to ensure effective instruction and student success for those with dyslexia who require additional assistance.
 In Ireland, 1 in 10 students are estimated to have dyslexia, making it a common learning difference.
 Dyslexia is frequently connected with ADHD, and both conditions can be diagnosed simultaneously.

 For further support, contact Dyslexia Ireland